rayjin2022/be_a_better_ds/README.md

-# Artefact Data Science Playground
+# Open-source Data Science Playground

 This repo is a collection of public resources to help you to grab technical skills in data science fields through practical projects.